-

 If your trust has to file Schedule 15, you must provide additional information on the trust’s stakeholders, including their name, address, date of birth (where applicable), jurisdiction of tax residence, and tax information number.
 Such stakeholders include trustees, beneficiaries, and settlors of the trust, and anyone who has the ability (through the trust terms or a related agreement) to exert control or override trustee decisions over the appointment of income or capital of the trust (i.e., a protector).

-For Schedule 15, a settlor includes an individual or entity that loaned or transferred property directly or indirectly to (or for the benefit of) the trust.
+Under the current rules for Schedule 15, a settlor includes an individual or entity that loaned or transferred property directly or indirectly to (or for the benefit of) the trust.
 There’s an exclusion available for arm’s length lenders where a reasonable rate of interest is charged.
 Similarly, there’s an exclusion for arm’s length transferors, provided the transfer was at FMV.

 What are the non-compliance penalties?